Specialist Teaching and Learning Service (STLS) Swale District

-If it is considered that additional advice, training or support is needed then the Local Inclusion Forum Team [LIFT] request form (including the parental permission form) should be completed and a request made for the issues to be discussed at the next LIFT meeting.
+If it is considered that additional advice, training or support is needed then the LIFT referral form should be completed and a request made for the issues to be discussed at the next LIFT meeting.

 There are four main outcomes from a LIFT discussion: